 The basic tournament structure is designed to be very accessible, especially for newer participants.
 This structure provides a tournament experience that requires a modest commitment of time and resources from organizers and players.
 The Basic Structure is used for Store Championship events.

-Number of Registered Players Number of Swiss Rounds Size of Cut
+Number of Registered Players Number of Swiss Rounds

 4-32 3 No Cut

 33-48 4 No Cut

-49 and Above 5 No Cut
+49 AND ABOVE 5 No Cut